alexaibio/teaching_content/drug_development/drug_development_intro.md

 - **Metabolism**: Metabolism typically transforms the drug into more water-soluble compounds that can be more easily excreted from the body.
 - **Excretion**: The process of eliminating the drug from the body, primarily through the kidneys (urine) or the liver (bile/feces).
 This stage determines how long the drug stays in the body and continues to have an effect.

-The usual quantitative outcome of these studies is to define such quantities as concentration-time curve, Cmax (Maximum Concentration): The highest concentration of the drug observed in the blood after administration, Tmax (Time to Maximum Concentration), AUC (Area Under the Curve): Represents the total drug exposure over time;  etc
+The typical quantitative outcomes of these studies include measures such as the concentration-time curve, Cmax (Maximum Concentration): the highest concentration of the drug observed in the blood after administration; Tmax (Time to Maximum Concentration), and AUC (Area Under the Curve), which represents the total drug exposure over time; many others

+### Pharmacodynamics

 **Pharmacodynamics (PD)** focuses on understanding the effects of a drug on the body, what drug does to a body.
 More precisely, it is the relationship between drug concentration and its biological or therapeutic effects.

 It is done by more detailed understanding of the **Mechanism of Action (MoA)**: how the drug interacts with its biological target (e.g., receptors, enzymes).
 It usually requires revisiting primary target interactions as well as Identification  Off-Targets (additional proteins or receptors the drug interacts with, which could lead to side effects)

 In quantitativy terms evaluating **Drug Potency and Efficacy** and Establish the **Effective Dose Range** means elusidating IC50/EC50 Values (Concentration of the drug required to inhibit or activate 50% of its target - measure of drug potency) and quantitative data on the relationship between drug concentration and the magnitude of its effect, usually as 2D plot.

-Once again, the result of Preclinical stage must be Filling Investigational New Drug (IND) application.
+Once again, the outcome of the preclinical stage is the submission of an Investigational New Drug (IND) application.

-# 3: Clinical testing
+# Stage 3: Clinical Testing

-Any drug development company has to complete  a **Investigational New Drug (IND)** applications based on they Pre-clinical testing and submit it to their local regulatory body (FDA etc) in order to enter clinical trial.
+Any drug development company must complete an **Investigational New Drug (IND)** application based on their preclinical testing and submit it to the appropriate regulatory body (such as the FDA) in order to begin clinical trials.

-For the UK it is the **Medicines and Healthcare Products Regulatory Agency**,  for USA it is  the **Food and Drug Administration, FDA** and for Europe, it is the **European Medicines Agency (EMA)**.
+In the UK, the regulatory body is the Medicines and Healthcare Products Regulatory Agency (MHRA); in the USA, it is the Food and Drug Administration (FDA); and in Europe, it is the European Medicines Agency (EMA).

-Clinical trial phase might only be started after IND is approved.
-Approval depends on the results of pre-clinical testing if they are appealing to FDA.
+Clinical trial phase might only be started after the IND is approved.
+Approval depends on the results of preclinical testing and if they are satisfactory to the regulatory authority.

-Clinical phase is usually done in three phases.
+Clinical trials are generally conducted in three phases:

-**Phase I: testing on healthy people for safety**, the goal is to determine **the highest dose** of a drug that can be safely administered to human without serious side affects.
-As an outcome the safe dosage range and identifies any potential side effects.
-This phase is crucial for determining how the drug can be administered safely in later phases.
+**Phase I: Testing on Healthy Volunteers for Safety** The goal is to determine the highest dose of a drug that can be safely administered to humans without serious side effects.
+The outcome of this phase is the establishment of a safe dosage range and the identification of any potential side effects.
+This phase is crucial for determining how the drug can be administered safely in subsequent phases.

-**Phase II: testing effectiveness in patients with disease**, aim to assess the drug’s efficacy with typically 100-300 patients who have the disease or condition that the drug is intended to treat.

-This is the most rigorous trials where single blinded (when pacient does not know if he is taking drug or placebo) or double blinded (when doctor also doe not know it) are applied.
+**Phase II: Testing Effectiveness in Patients with the Disease** This phase aims to assess the drug’s efficacy, typically involving 100-300 patients who have the disease or condition that the drug is intended to treat.
+These are the most rigorous trials, often using single-blind (where the patient does not know if they are receiving the drug or a placebo) or double-blind (where neither the patient nor the doctor knows) designs.
+A challenge in this phase is recruiting enough patients, particularly for rare diseases.
+Successful Phase II trials demonstrate that the drug has a therapeutic effect, justifying further testing in larger populations.
-One of he problem on this stage is to enroll enough patients espesially if a rare disease is tested.

-Successful Phase 2 trials show that the drug has a therapeutic effect and justifies further testing in larger populations.

-**Phase III: efficasy in large patient population**, The drug is tested in a much larger and more diverse patient population.
+**Phase III: Efficacy in a Large Patient Population** In this phase, the drug is tested in a much larger and more diverse patient population.
 Researchers compare the new drug to existing standard treatments or placebos to determine its relative efficacy.

-If Phase 3 trials are successful, the data are used to submit a New Drug Application (NDA) or Biologics License Application (BLA) to regulatory agencies.
-The result of this application is positive, the drug is approved for market and sales begin.
+If Phase III trials are successful, the data are used to submit a **New Drug Application (NDA)** or **Biologics License Application (BLA)** to regulatory agencies.
+If the application is approved, the drug is approved for market release and sales.

-There is also Phase IV which is referred as Launch and Post-Marketing Surveillance.
-At this stage drug is already on marked and used in Real World Settings (RWS), so some more side-effects might be elusidated and phase 3 is designed to oversee that drug even no this stage.
+**Phase IV: Launch and Post-Marketing Surveillance** At this stage, the drug is already on the market and being used in real-world settings (RWS).
+Ongoing surveillance continues to monitor the drug for any additional side effects or issues that may not have been evident during earlier trials.
+Phase IV is crucial for ensuring the drug remains safe and effective over the long term.